detectiveRight/mimi-simple-pc-price-calculator/README.md

 Keyboard type: 75%
 keyboard & mouse: light up
-Is there a problem with the device, and will that affect the price?: tell me Speak to me in this language: Arabic
+Is there a problem with the device, and will that affect the price?: tell me Speak to me in this language: English
-Using this information, please provide me with the detailed and accurate market price of the device in this country (Saudi Arabia)
+Using this information, please provide me with the detailed and accurate market price of the device in this country (Switzerland)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ```